 If your business hires tradespeople, you can get an Investment Tax Credit of up to $2,000 for hiring an apprentice who is working in the first two years of his or her apprenticeship program.

 You can take on an apprentice as a sole proprietor, too.
 The Apprenticeship Job Creation Tax Credit is a great chance to get some skilled help working for you at a reduced rate.

-08Investment Tax Credit for Child Care Spaces
+Investment Tax Credit for Child Care Spaces

 If you don't operate a child care services business, your business can claim a non-refundable investment tax credit of $10,000 per child care space or 25% of the eligible expenditure for every new child care space your business creates in a licensed child care facility your business operates for the benefit of the children of your employees.
-Child Care Tax Credits provides more information.